matrix-org/matrix-spec/content/client-server-api/_index.md

 {{% boxes/note %}}
 {{% added-in v="1.18" %}}
-A compatibility layer is available to ease the transition from the legacy API to the OAuth 2.0 API for clients that only support the legacy API called [OAuth 2.0 aware clients](#oauth-20-aware-clients).
+A compatibility feature, called [OAuth 2.0 aware clients](#oauth-20-aware-clients), is available to ease the transition to the OAuth 2.0 API for clients that only support the legacy API.
 {{% /boxes/note %}}

 ### Authentication API discovery